The Winchesters: Filming

 Filming for the pilot episode began in April 2022 throughout New Orleans.
 Principal photography for the rest of the series began in New Orleans on July 25, and concluded on December 15.

+Lawsuit

+On August 31, 2023, a crew member filed a lawsuit against the production, The CW and Warner Brothers for ignoring safety measures.
+The suit claims the crew was told to continue filming despite lightning occurring in the area and safety measures requiring a production to temporarily stop if lightning is detected within a 6 mile radius.
+The crew member was soon struck by lightning.

 Reception

 Critical response

 On the review aggregator website Rotten Tomatoes, 100% of 8 critic reviews for The Winchesters are positive, with an average rating of 6.9/10.
 On Metacritic, it has a score of 49 out of 100 based on 6 critics, indicating "mixed or average reviews".

 Ratings

 The Winchesters had the most-watched series debut during the 2022–23 season for The CW.
 It was also the most-viewed premiere for the season.